 The Verdict

-For maximum performance and value, the Levoit LV600S at $90 offers warm and cool mist, a larger tank, app control, and 50-hour runtime.
-For the cleanest, most hygienic option, the Canopy justifies its $150 price.
+For maximum performance and value, the Levoit LV600S at $110 offers warm and cool mist, a larger tank, app control, and 50-hour runtime.
+For the cleanest, most hygienic option with bedside features like a reading light and white noise, the Canopy Bedside Humidifier 2.0 justifies its $120 price.

 Frequently Asked Questions

 If hygiene is your top priority, yes.
-The UV light, dishwasher-safe parts, and evaporative technology make it the cleanest humidifier available.
-If you prioritize performance and value, the Levoit LV600S at $90 delivers more output, a larger tank, and smart features.
+The UV light, dishwasher-safe parts, evaporative technology, plus the built-in reading light and white noise machine make it the cleanest and most bedroom-friendly humidifier available.
+If you prioritize performance and value, the Levoit LV600S at $110 delivers more output, a larger tank, and smart features.

 Does the Canopy humidifier produce white dust?+